 (4) A person may register himself or herself, and one other person.
 Organizations are encouraged to register no more than two persons per item.

-(5) Registrations will be listed based upon registration date and time or alternating points of view in order of registration date and time.
+(5) Registrations will be listed based upon registration date and time.

 (6) Late registration will be accepted up to the start of the meeting.

 (7) Speakers will be informed if it appears that time constraints will not permit all speakers to make their presentation within the allotted time.